knolukas/chain-transaction-solver/README.md

 **Using Large Language Models and Knowledge Graphs for Deciding VAT Chain-Transaction Cases in Austrian Tax Law**
 *Author: Lukas Knogler, Austria (JKU Linz)*
-See the [experimentalresultsrepository](https://github.com/knolukas/ct-solver-results.git) for more.
+See the [experimental results repository](https://github.com/knolukas/ct-solver-results.git) for more.